If you want to maximize email effectiveness and avoid wasting time, you need to know some email best practices.

 CC and BCC lines, as well as the forwarding option are great features—but they’re easy to misuse.
 Rely on these email best practices to maximize your effectiveness and abide by proper email etiquette:

-33. Use To and CC fields separately.
+24. Use To and CC fields separately.

 Understand the difference between a “To” field and a “CC” field; both can contain multiple recipients, but if you simply add everyone to one or the other, it can become unclear what your intentions are.
 “To” recipients should be the primary people responsible for this message, and people from whom you expect a response.

 25. Don’t spam CC and BCC fields.

 Because there’s no immediate cost to adding people to a CC or BCC field, you’ll be tempted to add many people to these lines.
 However, this can work against you; you’ll be increasing the complexity of any thread that forms from this initial message, and causing extra notifications for people who may not want them (and filling up their inboxes with irrelevant messages).

-35. Avoid “copying up.”
+26. Avoid “copying up.”

 Copying up refers to the practice of CCing someone’s supervisor or boss in an effort to make them look bad, or to try and leverage the conversation to get your way.
 It’s generally seen as bad form.

 27. Be careful with Reply All.

 Reply All is a great feature for keeping a cluster of people together on a shared thread, but it can also be dangerous.
 If you’re not careful, you could accidentally send a message to an unintended recipient, or you could keep people on a thread who want no part of it.

 28. Check every field before sending.

 While you’re proofreading (in line with point 6), make sure you check every field of your email before you hit send.
 Are you sending this message to Alice Johnson or Alice Johnston?

 29. Don’t forward entertainment messages or chain letters.

 Forwarding messages can be a valuable function, but not if you’re just forwarding chain letters and dumb jokes.
 If you forward these messages too often, you’re going to annoy the people in your office, and they might take your messages less seriously moving forward.

-39. Acknowledge emails that were sent to you by mistake.
+30. Acknowledge emails that were sent to you by mistake.